Understanding German Prepositions: A Quick Guide

 Wohin geht sie? → Sie geht in die Küche.
 (Where is she going?
 She is going into the kitchen.)

-Let’s take a look at the list of German two-way prepositions used in examples with their English translations.
+Let’s take a look at the list of German two-way prepositions along with their English translations.
 And this may not come as a surprise: You’ll have to memorize them ;).

 Sometimes, there is movement involved but you are not moving from A to B, but rather in an undefined space.